Sacramento Kings: Classic uniforms

 During the 2002–03 season, the Kings brought back the 1960s Cincinnati Royals white uniform for a few games as a tribute to Oscar Robertson.
 The following season, they wore the mid-1970s Kansas City Kings white uniform for select games to honor Nate Archibald.

 The Kings' mid-1980s powder blue jerseys were first brought back in the 2004–05 season to celebrate the franchise's 20th season in Sacramento.
 They would return in 2015–16 for the team's final season at Sleep Train Arena, and the following season upon moving to Golden 1 Center.

 During the 2010–11 season, the Kings honored the 1950–51 Rochester Royals championship team by wearing throwback uniforms from that era.
 The team also wore blue versions of the Rochester throwbacks in the 2014–15 season.

 For the 2019–20 season, the Kings brought back their blue uniforms worn from 1990 to 1994 in commemoration of the franchise's 35th season in Sacramento.

+Ahead of the 2024–25 season, the Kings unveiled their classic uniform as part of the team's 40th season in Sacramento.
+The style was based on the 2002 to 2008 purple uniform.